annabelthorpe/annabelthorpe.github.io/_posts/2017-02-05-producing.markdown

 description:
 image: /assets/images/producing cover.jpg
 ---
 As a producer at KOMU-TV, I've learned invaluable lessons about newsworthiness, time management, writing quickly, writing for the ear, and working under pressure.
+I currently co-produce and anchor a weekend morning newscast.
 I have experience producing the noon show, the 5 p.m., the 6 p.m., the 9 p.m., and the morning show (11 p.m. to 8 a.m. shift.)

 I know who to:
 * write engaging copy